akell47/Python/pynotes.md

 ## Scope and Rules

-- each variable name belongs to a certain abstract environment or namespace - context in which a given name exists.
+Each variable name belongs to a certain abstract environment or namespace - context in which a given name exists.
-- *Scope Rules*
+ *Scope Rules*
 inner layers to outer layers - first one that it finds

 - **L** Local